HOW WE SERVE OUR COMMUNITIES

 We have a Family Medicine Clinic in Hilo which is currently accepting patients who need a primary care provider, and also have a nutritionist that provides one-on-one nutrition counseling to those who have referrals from their primary care providers.

-One of our unique offerings is a healthy pregnancy course, which is an online, five-week series for currently pregnant women.
-Along with it, we offer breastfeeding
+Our unique offerings include behavioral health services and healthy pregnancy course, which is an online, five-week series for currently pregnant women.
+Along with it, we offer breastfeeding support.

 Beginner gardening classes are also offered, taking the form of two-day online classes.
 A kalo growing class is offered in-person.